EDN (magazine)

 EDN is an electronics industry website and formerly a magazine owned by AspenCore Media, an Arrow Electronics company.
 The editor-in-chief is Majeed Ahmad.
 EDN was published monthly until, in April 2013, EDN announced that the print edition would cease publication after the June 2013 issue.

 History

-The first issue of Electrical Design News, the original name, was published in May 1956 by Rogers Corporation of Englewood, Colorado.
+it was the first issue of Electrical Design News, the original name, was published in May 1956 by Rogers Corporation of Englewood, Colorado.
 In January 1961, Cahners Publishing Company, Inc., of Boston, acquired Rogers Publishing Company.
-In February 1966, Cahners sold 40% of its company to International Publishing Company in London In 1970, the Reed Group merged with International Publishing Corporation and changed its name to Reed International Limited.
+In February 1966, Cahners sold 40% of its company to International Publishing Company in London In 1970, the Reed Group merged with International Publishing Corporation and changed its name to Reed International Limited moms.